vanmooylipidomics/LOBSTAHS/README.md

 <h3>Install current production version</h3>

-Users can the [current production version of LOBSTAHS](http://bioconductor.org/packages/3.4/bioc/html/LOBSTAHS.html) from Bioconductor by following the [directions here](http://bioconductor.org/packages/3.4/bioc/html/LOBSTAHS.html) (under "Installation").
+Users can the [current production version of LOBSTAHS](http://bioconductor.org/packages/LOBSTAHS) from Bioconductor by following the [directions here](http://bioconductor.org/packages/LOBSTAHS) (under "Installation").
 The Bioconductor installation function will prompt you to install the latest versions of some other packages on which LOBSTAHS depends.

-Users are also encouraged to [download the PtH2O2lipids data package](http://bioconductor.org/packages/3.4/data/experiment/html/PtH2O2lipids.html), which can be used for familiarization with the software.
+Users are also encouraged to [download the PtH2O2lipids data package](http://bioconductor.org/packages/PtH2O2lipids), which can be used for familiarization with the software.

 <h3>Install "no warranties" development version with latest features</h3>

-Following these directions, you will install the latest version of the software from the files present in this GitHub repository.
+Following these directions, you will install the latest version of the software (including the latest default databases) from the files present in this GitHub repository.
 Some features may be unstable.

 **Install dependencies**